matejjelic/coding-banana-wordpress/_posts/2018-10-12-building-metal-brushless-wltoys-a979-from-scratch.md

 <em>Stupidity #2: later on I discovered that my motor was actually fine, I just got some fine gravel stuck between the gears... and I already bought all the metal parts xD</em>
 <h1>The birth of the decision to build a car from scratch</h1>
 So, I ordered a bunch of parts.
-But then, after I discovered that my old motor was functional and that my old transmitter and receiver will be replaced by the new one, I decided to build a new car with metal parts and custom ESC, receiver, transmitter, servo and brushless motor.
+But what to do with the old parts?
+My old motor was functional, and a new one would put it out of use.
+Same goes for the original transmitter, ESC/receiver, and servo.
+With these things in mind, I decided to build a new car with metal parts and custom ESC, receiver, transmitter, servo, and brushless motor, and leave the old parts in the current car.

 I did some mistakes ordering some parts as well.
 For example, I could have ordered more complete metal sets.
 But that's fine, I'll manage it all.